List of federal judges appointed by Andrew Jackson

 Following is a list of all Article III United States federal judges appointed by President Andrew Jackson during his term of office.
 In total Jackson appointed 23 Article III federal judges: 5 Justices to the Supreme Court of the United States and 18 judges to the United States district courts.

 John Catron was nominated to the United States Supreme Court by President Jackson on the final day of his presidency, March 3, 1837.
-The United States Senate confirmed the nomination on March 8, 1837 and President Martin Van Buren issued his commission, and thus appointed him, the same day.
-Jackson nominated William Smith to the United States Supreme Court on his final day in office.
+The United States Senate confirmed the nomination on March 8, 1837, and president Martin Van Buren issued his commission, and thus appointed him, the same day.
+Jackson also nominated William Smith to the United States Supreme Court on his final day in office.
+Jackson and Smith had attended the Bullock's Creek Presbyterian school together as children in the Waxhaws.
 The Senate confirmed Smith on March 8, 1837, but he declined the appointment.
+Van Buren then appointed Alabama lawyer John McKinley, who had shared land speculation interests with Jackson dating back 20 years.

 Jackson appointed Roger Brooke Taney as Chief Justice of the United States.

 Humphrey H. Leavitt served on the United States District Court for the District of Ohio until 1871.